-^{15.} For more details on the methodology behind mean-adjusted VAR, see Jarocinski and Smets (2008) and Dieppe et al. (2016).
+16. For more details on the methodology, see Jarocinski and Smets (2008) and Dieppe et al. (2016).
+The necessary priors on the constants of the model were defined in a naïve way as an the interval centered on the sample average with length given by twice the sample standard deviation.

-^{16.} There are exceptions to these estimation samples, and to the samples available for conditional forecasts evaluation, namely for the models which include the SovCISS-PT (available only from 2000Q4 onwards) and the EPU_PT and UNC2 (available only up to 2013Q3 and 2015Q4, respectively).
+17. There are exceptions to these estimation samples, and to the samples available for conditional forecasts evaluation, namely for the models which include the SovCISS-PT (available only from 2000Q4 onwards) and the EPU\PT and UNC2 (available only up to 2013Q3 and 2015Q4, respectively).